Barbados Nightlife and Clubs

 But for those who wish to party day and night, Barbados can also offer non-stop action with a wealth of bars and nightclubs, beach parties, festivals, a piano bar, and live performances from some of the world’s best-known artists.

-We have highlighted some of the best party spots, bars, and clubs around Barbados on both the south and west coasts.
+We have highlighted some of the best party spots, bars, and clubs around Barbados on the south and west coasts.

 Before we embark on our tour of the island’s best day and night spots for entertainment, let us tell you about something that features Barbados’ culture and history very heavily.
 And that something is rum!